JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Follow buttons #DONE
 - Do not show a profile if it is the current user !!! #DONE
 - Make the profiles link #DONE
-- Hover profile card, let's turn the other implementation into a component
+- Hover profile card, let's turn the other implementation into a component #DONE
-- Clicking on Show more should open a page with all users that the current user is not following
+- Clicking on Show more should open a page with all users that the current user is not following #DONE
-- The user id will be passed in the url
+- The user id will be passed in the url - This is how twitter does it but I do not need it as I can fetch the user id from the backend directly #DONE
+- The current user is also showing up, this is weird

 ## Mentioning users
 - If the word starts with an @ and is part of the list of users then then it should be blue #DONE